What to do if you’re a victim of credit card fraud

 The good news is that if this happens to you, there’s a clear set of next steps for you to follow.
-And, if you report credit card fraud, you can usually reduce its financial and emotional impact.
+And if you report credit card fraud, you may be able to reduce its financial and emotional impact.

-Credit card fraud happens when someone uses your credit card or your credit card information to buy something or access your account without permission.
+Credit card fraud is a form of identity theft that occurs when someone uses your credit card or your credit card information to buy something or access your account without permission.
 The scammer doesn’t need to actually have your card to commit this type of fraud.

 Credit card fraud sometimes gets confused with credit card disputes.
 If you don’t agree with how a company has used your card, but you did give them permission to use it, that could be a dispute.
 But it’s generally not credit card fraud.
 This applies even if a scammer persuaded you to purchase something with your credit card.
 In other words, if you authorized the purchase, it may not be credit card fraud.